ammdias/finctrl/MANUAL.md

     default |            |        | left     | 2              | .

 There is always at least one configured currency, named `default`.
-We can always check a currency settings with the [show currency] command:
+We can check a currency settings with the [show currency] command:

     Test > sh curr default
     Name: default